ztachip/ztachip/README.md

 A new tensor programming paradigm is introduced to allow programmers to leverage the massive processing/data parallelism enabled by ztachip tensor processor.

-This is first release so documentation is still very lacking.
-Please visit this site later for more information including hardware architecture description and programmers's guide.

 [![ztachip demo video](Documentation/images/demo_video.bmp)](https://www.youtube.com/watch?v=amubm828YGs)